Mechanical Engineering (MECH) Courses

 Characteristics of energy sources and emissions into the environment.
 The atmosphere; stratification and stability, equations of motion, simple winds, mean flow, turbulence structure and dispersion near the ground.
 Flow and dispersion in groundwater, rivers, lakes and oceans.
 Physical and analytical modeling of environmental flows.

-Flight Dynamics and Automatic Flight Controls
+Dynamics and Aerodynamics of Flight

 Aircraft nonlinear equations of motion and their linearization; effect of stability and control derivatives on the open-loop dynamics response; autopilot design and aircraft stability and control augmentation; pilot-in-the-loop; aeroelastic effects on stability and control.